|Applies to: Intune in the classic portal|

 Create a provisioning package

-Download Windows Configuration Designer (WCD) from the Windows Store.
+Download Windows Configuration Designer (WCD) from the Microsoft Store.

 Open the Windows Configuration Designer app and select Provision desktop devices.